Start location: Dalwhinnie (NN 634 837)

 The path goes through famous red deer country around Ben Alder and you are very likely to see some of the majestic animals.
 Ben Alder's southern slope sheltered Bonnie Prince Charlie and his remaining Highlanders on his way to Loch nan Uamh and his escape to France.
 Near to Corrour Station, the path crosses the tip of Rannoch Moor, which is one of the most extensive areas of blanket bog in Scotland.

 Over the winter of 2012/2013, the path through Steall Gorge was repaired by the John Muir Trust.
 In September 2016, a rockfall meant that that the route had to be closed for at least a month to enable specialist repairs to be carried out, at an estimated cost of £30,000.
 In June 2021, the path was again heavily damaged.
 It is reportedly passable with care, but the JMT are monitoring the situation and are concerned that they may need to close the path for safety reasons.
 Further repairs are planned, and during these the path will be closed for 1-2 weeks; for up-to-date details please contact JMT directly.
-Path maintenance and repairs at Steall Gorge are funded by the JMT's Wild Ways Path Fund to which contributions are always welcome; in 2021 they are also running a Nevis 21 Appeal in celebration of JMT's 21 years of caring for Nevis.
+Path maintenance and repairs at Steall Gorge are funded by the JMT's Wild Ways Path Appeal to which contributions are always welcome; in 2021 they are also running a Nevis 21 Appeal in celebration of JMT's 21 years of caring for Nevis.